-The Western edge of the Grosté tableland, SW to the homonymous pass, dominates the Vallesinella head with a long and steep rocky wall facing West, South-West and South, belonging to the Brenta Group, Grosté Massif.
+The Western edge of the Grosté tableland, South-West to the namesake pass, dominates the Vallesinella head with a long and steep rocky wall facing West, South-West and South, belonging to the Brenta Group, Grosté Massif.
 Cut by several gullies, this black, reddish and grey wall is shaped in 8 towers, from 300 to 150 meters high.
-Amongst these towers the wall's culminating point is located on the first tower, lying on the left hand side (West), the Corna Rossa.
-From left to right we can count: Corna Rossa, Torrione S.A.T., Torrione Lancieri, IV Torrione, V Torrione, Torrione Settimo Bonvecchio, Torre Daniela, VIII Torrione.
+Amongst these towers the culminating point of the walls is located on the first peak, lying on the left hand side (West), the Corna Rossa.
+So from left to right we can count: Corna Rossa, Torrione S.A.T., Torrione Lancieri, IV Torrione, V Torrione, Torrione Settimo Bonvecchio, Torre Daniela, VIII Torrione.
 On the contrary, the North-East side shows several short rocky steps, degrading gently towards the Grosté karst tableland and the Rifugio Graffer.
-So, unlike the majority of the Dolomites’ peaks, which don’t show a weak side, the descent from Corna Rossa is easily done on its NE side.
+So, unlike the majority of the Dolomites peaks, which almost never show a weak and gentle angled side, the descent from Corna Rossa is easily done on its NE side.

 Road access to Madonna di Campiglio m.
 1514